Zoho CRM Review: Determine Whether It’s a Fit for You

 Insightly CRM

-Freshsales, like Zoho CRM, features AI-powered insights and lots of room for customization.
+Freshsales is leading CRM software that shares many of the same features as Zoho CRM, such as AI-powered insights and advanced customization.
 It’s also comparatively-priced, with plans ranging between free and $69 per user, per month.
 However, Freshsales is better than Zoho CRM for sales-focused teams that don’t need marketing tools.
 Plus, Freshsales sports a cleaner, more intuitive interface that’ll appeal to CRM newbies and veterans alike.

 If you want to learn more about this Zoho CRM alternative, read our in-depth Freshsales review for details on features, pricing, and best use cases.